guilinmini/ROS2_Tutorial/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Bug report
+name: Customer issue
-about: Create a report to help us improve
+about: Provide detailed information about your issue to help us assist you
-title: ''
+title: ""
-labels: ''
+labels: question
 assignees: ''

 ---